kaihendry/greptweet/README.md

 I did file <https://dev.twitter.com/discussions/3414>, which later seemed to be fixed.

-# Shell script feedback (progressive loading) on the Web is solved by outputing more than one should
+# Shell script feedback (progressive loading) on the Web is quite tricky

 <http://stackoverflow.com/questions/3547488>

+Simple approaches tried:

+* Outputting more than one should (doesn't work actually)
+* Different newer servers of Apache seem to do transfer chunking better

+Our host is limited by a "stable" version of Apache.